Regional Anatomy and Physiology G (7202.5)

 Required IT skills

 It is expected that students will possess UC IT entry skills.
-Students are expected to use the Canvas site for this unit to access all of the required materials and to submit the Graduate Assignment.
+Students are expected to use the Canvas site for this unit to access the required materials.

 Work placement, internships or practicums